nkapliev/after-dark/index.md

 </iframe>
 ```

+To help get you started, After Dark [includes a Shortcode](#shortcodes) for creating lazy-loaded `figure` elements within your markdown content.

 Additional information and examples, including how to set-up and use LQIP (Low-Quality Image Placeholders), are available on the [lazysizes] repository on GitHub.

 ### Related Content